 By: Guy Karlinsky

-Since the dawn of history, the cannabis plant has been used in human use for a variety of purposes. cannabis Sativa Size in China more than 5000 years ago and there is a belief that cannabis domestication actually began farming in China.
+Since the dawn of history, the cannabis plant has been used in human use for a variety of purposes.
+Cannabis sativa was grown in China more than 5000 years ago and it is believed that cannabis domestication has actually begun agriculture in China.

 Throughout history, almost every culture encountered by the plant attributed to it many medical and spiritual qualities.
 The story of the cult of cannabis is actually a story about world religions.